Using Key Performance Indicators to Track Asset Criticality

 - Safety and environmental impact

-- Single-point-failures
+- Single-point-failures isolation

 - Preventive Maintenance (PM) history